* Wall Street mixed as Dow touches record, but S&P negative

 * Oil falls as U.S. production offsets Iraq output concerns

-NEW YORK, Oct 17 (Reuters) - U.S. stocks turned mixed on Tuesday on earnings reports, with the Down Jones Industrial Average breaching the 23,000 mark for the first time, while the U.S. Treasury yield curve flattened and the dollar rose to a one-week high on increased inflation expectations.
+NEW YORK, Oct 17 (Reuters) - U.S. stocks rose on Tuesday after company earnings reports were better than expected, with the Dow Jones Industrial Average breaching the 23,000 mark for the first time, while the U.S. Treasury yield curve flattened and the dollar rose to a one-week high on increased inflation expectations.

-The Dow touched a new high of 23,002.20, powered by strong earnings from UnitedHealth and Johnson & Johnson, but the S&P 500 turned negative as traders were left unimpressed by some bank earnings.
+The Dow briefly touched a new high of 23,002.20, powered by earnings from UnitedHealth and Johnson & Johnson.
+The S&P 500 had been negative as traders were left unimpressed by some bank earnings, but it ticked up before the market closed.

-Goldman Sachs Group Inc and rival Morgan Stanley topped analyst expectations with their third-quarter earnings, but shares of Goldman fell because earnings were fueled by a volatile unit which has sharp revenue swings, analysts said.
+Goldman Sachs Group Inc and rival Morgan Stanley topped analysts' expectations with their third-quarter earnings, but shares of Goldman fell because the results were fueled by a volatile unit that has sharp revenue swings, analysts said.

-Meanwhile, the yield spread between U.S. 5-year and 30-year Treasuries fell to its lowest since mid-November 2007, and 2-year yields rose to their highest in nearly nine years after the strongest reading on U.S. import prices in more than a year raised inflation expectations.
+Meanwhile, the yield spread between U.S. 5-year and 30-year Treasuries fell to its lowest since November 2007, and 2-year yields rose to their highest in nearly nine years.

-Speculation that U.S. President Donald Trump was leaning towards nominating Stanford economist John Taylor to head the Federal Reserve also pushed short yields and the dollar higher.
+Speculation that U.S. President Donald Trump was leaning toward nominating Stanford University economist John Taylor to head the Federal Reserve helped drive the expectations for rates and inflation rises.

 A fourth day of gains for the dollar index, which hit a one-week high, was also supported by broad-based weakness for the euro and the pound.

-Oil prices reversed course after Monday's gains as expectations of high U.S. production and exports offset concerns that fighting between Iraqi and Kurdish forces could threaten the country's crude output.
+Oil prices steadied after losing ground, as expectations of high U.S. production and exports offset concerns that fighting between Iraqi and Kurdish forces could threaten the country's crude output.

-(Additional reporting by Fanny Potkin and Christopher Johnson in London and Olivia Oran, Dion Rabouin, Gertrude Chavez-Dreyfuss and Scott DiSavino in New York; Editing by James Dalgleish and Nick Zieminski)
+(Additional reporting by Olivia Oran, Dion Rabouin, Gertrude Chavez-Dreyfuss, Scott DiSavino and Richard Leong in New York; Editing by Nick Zieminski and Dan Grebler)